 - 1 teaspoon sugar

 - 1 tablespoon bacon drippings

-- Dice the bacon and cook over medium high heat until bacon is crisp.
+- While pasta is cooking, dice the bacon and cook over medium-high heat until bacon is crisp.
 Drain bacon on paper towels, reserving 1 tablespoon of grease.

 - Mix together bacon drippings, mayonnaise, vinegar, sugar and salt and pepper to taste.